t-kuni/go-lazy-load-design-pattern/README.md

 func main() {
 	recordsByName, recordsByAge := lazyLoadRecords()

-	// do various things here
+	// At this point, there is no DB access

 	record, ok, err := recordsByName.Get("John")
 	println(record)
-	// show record that name is John
+	// Displays the record named "John"
+	// Here the DB access occurs

 	records, ok, err := recordsByAge.Get(20)
 	println(records)
-	// show multiple records that age is 20
+	// Displays multiple records of 20 years old

-	// No matter how many times Get is called,
-	// DB access will only occur once.
-}
+	// Here, there is no DB access and it retrieves from the cache }

 ```